walinejs/waline/docs/en/server/notification.md

     | comment         | Comment cotent       |
     | *commentLink*\* | Links in comments    |

-    *: commentLink is only provided in Telegram notifications and will be automatically encapsulated in MarkDown format.
+    *: commentLink is only provided in Telegram notifications and will be automatically encapsulated in Markdown format.

 - parent: Comment which is replied (parent comment).